 Microplastic regulations in the EU – how to ensure compliance?

-Concerns about the accumulation of microplastics in the environment and their impact on human health1 have prompted the EU to propose several measures to restrict their use and formation from larger plastics.
-The most notable of these is the European Chemicals Agency’s (ECHA) proposal to ban intentionally added microplastics.
-Originally proposed in 2019, the ban was adopted by the European Commission in the fall of 2023, subsequently adding microplastics to the REACH Regulation as a restricted substance.2
+Concerns about the accumulation of microplastics in the environment and their impact on human health have prompted the EU to propose several measures to restrict their use and formation from larger plastics.
+The most notable recent change is Commission Regulation (EU) 2023/2055, which adds microplastics to the REACH Regulation as a restricted substance, prohibiting their intentional use in most products and materials after transitional periods come to an end.1

 Download our microplastic analysis method selection guide

-In the new REACH restriction, microplastics are defined as solid polymer particles with maximum dimensions equal to or smaller than 5 mm, or length equal to or smaller than 15 mm in the case of fiber-like particles with a length-to-diameter ratio greater than three.3
+In the REACH restriction, microplastics – or synthetic polymer microparticles – are defined as solid polymers with maximum dimensions equal to or smaller than 5 mm, or length equal to or smaller than 15 mm in the case of fiber-like particles with a length-to-diameter ratio greater than three.

 Microplastics can be manufactured deliberately, such as for exfoliating beads in cosmetics, or they can form unintentionally when larger pieces of plastic break down.
-Those microplastics intentionally added to products, sometimes called primary microplastics, are the target of the new restrictions.
+Only those microplastics intentionally added to products, also known as primary microplastics, are targeted by the REACH restriction.
+While secondary microplastics are not covered, the EU is working to target them under its Plastics Strategy and Circular Economy Action Plan.2

 Summary of the REACH amendment on microplastics

-Commission Regulation (EU) 2023/2055 amends the REACH Regulation to prohibit the sale of microplastics and products to which microplastics have been added.
-Materials subject to the restriction must not contain microplastic particles in concentrations greater than 0.01% by weight.
+Commission Regulation (EU) 2023/2055 amends the REACH Regulation by prohibiting the sale of microplastics and products to which microplastics have been added.
+Materials subject to the restriction must not contain synthetic polymer microparticles in concentrations greater than 0.01% by weight.

-Some of the industries affected by the ban on intentionally added microplastics include sports, beauty, health, agriculture, and construction materials.
-The first measures, including a ban on loose glitter and microbeads, entered into force on the 17th of October 2023.
-Other sales bans will come into force gradually to give companies the time to react and switch to alternatives.4
+Some of the industries affected by the ban include sports, beauty, health, agriculture, and construction materials.
+The first measures, including a prohibition of loose glitter and microbeads, entered into force on the 17th of October 2023.
+Other sales bans will take effect gradually to give companies the time to react and switch to alternatives.

 Timeline and products affected